Procurement Analytics Demystified

 Three Steps of Procurement Analytics

 Procurement analytics brings visibility into spend and supplier performance and helps un-tap potential savings and opportunities.
-But even though spend data already exists in systems, making sense of it is often far from straightforward.
-Three data processing steps are required before insights can be uncovered.
-Think about it like oil.
-It starts as crude oil – raw and unfiltered.
-The only way to leverage its potential is to filter and refine it until it becomes gasoline, which is a usable product that powers the whole world.
+Even though spend data already exists in systems, making sense of it is often far from straightforward.

 In many large companies, data extraction is a challenging task that requires significant human and capital investments.
 On top of that, most software systems weren’t built for the intensive load an extraction will put on them, especially internal databases that need to continue serving users during the data pull.